COVID-19 and Planning

 We ask that all comments are submitted electronically, this can be done via Planning Online or alternatively you can submit comments via email to email@example.com (maximum email size of 10MB).

 If you have provided comments via post there will be a delay in processing them due to staff working remotely and we cannot guarantee that hard copy comments will be received in time to be considered as part of the application.

-Once the comment has been received, please allow 5 working days* for the comment to appear on Planning Online due to checking and redacting - all comments are passed to the planning officer before determination.
+Once the comment has been received, please allow 5 working days (excluding bank holidays & weekends) for the comment to appear on Planning Online due to checking and redacting.
+All comments are passed to the planning officer before determination.

 For guidance please see our Commenting on a Planning Application webpage.

 If you have provided applications or supporting information via post there will be a delay in processing them due to staff working remotely.

 Please allow 1 working day (excluding bank holidays & weekends) for the application to be set-up on our back office system, we will then send a confirmation letter to the Agent (if applicable)/Applicant which will include the Planning Application Number.

 Fees - you must quote the planning application number when making your payment.
 We accept payment via the following methods: